-Pursuant to the Vifor Second Amended Agreement, Vifor Pharma contributed \$40.0 million to a working capital fund established to partially fund the Company's costs of purchasing vadadustat from its contract manufacturers, or the Working Capital Fund, which amount of funding will fluctuate, and which funding the Company will repay to Vifor over time.
-The \$40 million initial contribution to the Working Capital Fund represents 50% of the amount of purchase orders that the Company has placed with its contract manufacturers for the supply of vadadustat for the Territory already delivered as of the effective date of the Vifor Second Amended Agreement, and to be delivered through the end of 2022.
+Pursuant to the Vifor Second Amended Agreement, CSL Vifor contributed \$40.0 million to a working capital fund established to partially fund the Company's costs of purchasing vadadustat from its contract manufacturers, or the Working Capital Fund, which amount of funding will fluctuate, and which funding the Company is required to repay to CSL Vifor over time.
+The \$40 million initial contribution to the Working Capital Fund represents 50% of the amount of purchase orders that the Company has placed with its contract manufacturers for the supply of vadadustat for the Territory already delivered as of the effective date of the Vifor Second Amended Agreement, and to be delivered through the end of 2023.
 The amount of the Working Capital Fund will be reviewed at specified intervals and is adjusted based on a number of factors including outstanding supply commitments for vadadustat for the Territory and agreed upon vadadustat inventory levels held by the Company for the Territory.
-Upon termination or expiration of the Vifor Second Amended Agreement for any reason other than convenience by Vifor Pharma (including following receipt of the CRL for vadadustat), the Company will be required to refund the outstanding balance of the Working Capital Fund on the date of termination or expiration.
+Upon termination or expiration of the Vifor Second Amended Agreement for any reason other than convenience by CSL Vifor (including following receipt of the CRL for vadadustat), the Company will be required to refund the outstanding balance of the Working Capital Fund on the date of termination or expiration.

 The Company has recorded the Working Capital Fund as a refund liability under ASC 606.
-The Company has determined that the refund liability itself does not represent an obligation to transfer goods or services to Vifor Pharma in the future.
+The Company has determined that the refund liability itself does not represent an obligation to transfer goods or services to CSL Vifor in the future.
 The Company has therefore determined that this refund liability is not a contract liability under ASC 606.
 The Company accounted for the refund liability as a debt arrangement with zero coupon interest.
 The Company imputed interest on the refund liability to the customer at a rate of 15.0% per annum, which was determined based on certain factors, including the Company's credit rating, comparable securities yield, and the expected repayment period of the Working Capital Fund.
-The Company recorded an initial discount on the refund liability to the customer and a corresponding deferred gain to the refund liability to customer on the condensed consolidated balance sheet as of the date the funds were received from Vifor Pharma, which was March 18, 2022.
+The Company recorded an initial discount on the refund liability to the customer and a corresponding deferred gain to the refund liability to customer on the condensed consolidated balance sheet as of the date the funds were received from CSL Vifor, which was March 18, 2022.
 The discount on the note payable is being amortized to interest expense using the effective interest method over the expected term of the refund liability.
 The deferred gain is being amortized to interest income on a straight-line basis over the expected term of the refund liability.
-The amortization of the discount was \$1.1 million and \$2.3 million for the three and nine months ended September 30, 2022, respectively.
-The amortization of the deferred gain was \$0.9 million and \$1.8 million for the three and nine months ended September 30, 2022, respectively.
-Of the \$40.5 million total refund liability, net of deferred gain and discount, the Company classified \$13.7 million as a short-term refund liability based on management's estimate of potential amounts that could be refundable within a one-year period as a result of anticipated changes to the Company's operating plan following the CRL.
+The amortization of the discount was \$0.8 million and immaterial for the three months ended March 31, 2023 and 2022, respectively.
+The amortization of the deferred gain was \$1.0 million and immaterial for the three months ended March 31, 2023 and 2022, respectively.
+As of March 31, 2023, the \$40.8 million total refund liability is classified as a long-term refund liability based on management's estimate of potential amounts that could be refundable exceeding a one-year period.